Updated: Feb 13

 5. CNN Studio Tours

 The world headquarters of CNN is located right in Downtown Atlanta, so fans of the news station or TV production in general will want to pay it a visit.
 Guests will take a 50 minute walking tour of the CNN Center and see how the magic is made behind the scenes.
+Learn more about the studio tours here.

 On the bottom floor of the CNN Center is a food court that is attached to the State Farm Arena where concerts take place and the Atlanta Hawks play basketball.
 While visiting, you are welcome to walk into some parts of the arena to access the gift shop, as long as it isn't closed for an event.